vuejs/repl/README.md

   // initialize repl with previously serialized state
   serializedState: location.hash.slice(1),

+  // start on the output pane in mobile devices, defaults to false
+  showOutput: true,
+  // start on the JS output tab, defaults to "preview"
+  outputMode: 'js',

   // specify the default URL to import Vue runtime from in the sandbox
   // default is the CDN link from unpkg.com with version matching Vue's version
   // from peerDependency